 Navigating the Underworld

 The afterlife’s chaos we mention above was always present in the underworld.
 That was what souls needed to navigate in order to reach Osiris.

 The Book of the Dead, provided advice and, in a way, navigation tips.
 Interestingly, it was used like an afterlife GPS, so to speak.
-Finally, it described many rituals the living needed to perform in order to assist the dead.
+Finally, it described many ancient rituals the living needed to perform in order to assist the dead.
 The most characteristic one, was perhaps the Opening of the Mouth ritual.

 Opening of the Mouth

-This ritual already took place in the Old Kingdom and continued all the way to the Roman Era of Egyptian history.
+This ancient ritual already took place in the Old Kingdom and continued all the way to the Roman Era of Egyptian history.
 A mummy or a statue depicting the dead was, symbolically, reanimated since it opened its mouth.
 By opening the mouth, Egyptians could sustain the soul of the dead by providing much needed nutrition.
 They could, additionally, defend themselves during the weighting of the heart trial.

-Furthermore, the living used special tools to open the mouth during this ritual.
+Furthermore, the living used special tools to open the mouth during this ancient ritual.
 This included an Adze (a ritualistic axe-like tool), a Peseshkaf (a serpent-head knife) and various artifacts.
 Egyptians also used a calf’s leg on the painted lips of the coffin.
 Finally, the dead also needed to help with the ritual by using a spell in themselves.
 Part of the spell reads:

 Embalming the Body